deep-bi/starrocks-br/README.md

 ## Overview

-The StarRocks Backup & Restore tool provides production-grade automation for backup and restore operations following the playbook.md specifications.
+The StarRocks Backup & Restore tool provides production-grade automation for backup and restore operations.

 ## Installation